Online Nutrition Programs

 And finally after over 20 years of hitting repeat on yo-yo dieting, running back and forth from the diet hamster wheel to falling off the wagon, this simple concept of Mindful and Intuitive Eating found me and everything started to click very quickly.

-Establishing a mindful eating practice and reconnecting to my intuitive eating skills has, without a doubt, blown me away.
-I’m happy to say that my relationship with food and my body is the healthiest it has ever been, and only gets better the more I work with it.
+Establishing a mindful eating practice and reconnecting to my innate intuitive eating skills has, without a doubt, blown me away.
+I’m happy to say that my relationship with food and my body is the healthiest it has ever been from a mental, physical, emotional and psychological perspective, and only gets better the more I work with it.
 Mindful Eating has been so profoundly life-changing that I decided to create my 30-Day Mindful Eating Challenge to help everybody else end their food struggle too.

 It’s a full mind-body-food reboot program that I studied and worked with extensively (some would say obsessively) for almost a year before testing the concept with a group of willing participants.
-It turned out to be a huge success: people stopped dieting (hooray!), reconnected with their innate intuitive eating skills, ate foods they enjoyed, deleted food guilt and stress eating, as well as lost weight without trying (*weight loss was just a side-effect and NOT the goal of this program).
+It turned out to be a huge success: people stopped dieting (hooray!), reconnected with their innate intuitive eating skills, ate foods they enjoyed, deleted food guilt and stress eating, as well as lost weight without trying (*weight loss was just a side-effect and NOT the goal of this program!
+I don’t know how your body is going to respond to mindful + intuitive eating and it’s important to delete that as your ultimate goal since it drives a wedge between cultivating a healthy relationship with food).

 The reality is we have this simple mindful eating concept that can break our negative cycles of eating.

 Food is without a doubt, one of the greatest pleasures in life.
 Not only does it provide basic nourishment, but also comfort and joy.
 Somewhere along the way we took a detour and started to abuse food and our body.
-Food manufacturers are smart and continue to create food that stimulates our taste buds and brain, causing us to overeat and feel guilty about it.
+Food manufacturers are trying to turn a profit and can create food that stimulates our taste buds and brain, causing us to overeat and feel guilty about it (ps: when you work with intuitive and mindful eating skills and adopt an all foods fit philosophy, these “bad” foods that might feel “addictive” can be enjoyed without guilt or fear of weight gain - I see this time and time again with clients and it’s magical to delete the “good” food vs. “bad” food mentality).
 Life got challenging, disappointing and stressful.
 Instead of learning how to manage our emotions and/or thoughts, we use food to cope.
 It’s everywhere.
 It’s easy.
 It’s quick.
 And less work.
 And to some extent, it works.

-Until it negatively impacts your health and wellbeing.
+Until it negatively impacts your mental health and physical wellbeing.

 Then you try the latest trendy diet, cleanse or detox that your bestie or colleague is rocking.
 You might lose weight but eventually gain some or all of it back (maybe more) and feel defeated.
+It’s just not sustainable or you miss your favorite foods.
 There must be another diet out there that you don’t know about since everyone else seems to be on one and having success.

 But the truth is you are now stuck on the diet roller-coaster ride.
 On a diet, off a diet with a matching damaging mentality to boot.
 And this 30-Day Mindful Eating Challenge is created to help you break away from the diet culture and establish a healthier, sustainable relationship with your mind, body and food.